lexman/s-and-p-500-companies/scripts/README.md

 Because you don't have write access to mine.

 ## Allow ssh access to your repository
-If you don't have a public/private ssh key pair, follow this  [github tutorial](https://help.github.com/articles/generating-ssh-keys/)
+If you don't have a public/private ssh key pair, follow this  [github tutorial](https://help.github.com/articles/generating-ssh-keys/) and be sure you add your ssh key to your account.

-Then you must configure your local ssh access to github with a ``~/.ssh/config`` file.
+Then you must configure your local ssh access to github in your ``~/.ssh/config`` file.
 Mine looks like :

     Host github.com
         HostName github.com